idkwhodatis/idkwhodatis/README.md

 ## About me :smiling_face_with_tear:
 - :telescope: I'm a 4th grade CS student @McMaster University
-- :seedling: I'm learning deep learning recently
+- :seedling: I'm learning deep learning and cyber security recently
 - :zap: I'm also an amateur EDM producer

 ## Languages and Tools :hammer_and_wrench: